anan-min/ERP/README.md

    CREATE DATABASE erp_db;
    ```

-   - Replace `erp_db` with your desired database name.
+   - Replace `erp` with your desired database name.

 3. **Configure the Database Connection**:
    - Ensure that your PostgreSQL server is running.